Xilinx/XRT/src/runtime_src/doc/toc/m2m.rst

 Memory-to-Memory (M2M) Support
 ------------------------------

-Some of the recent Alveo cards supports direct Memory to Memory (M2M) data transfer on the card, improving the data transfer performance as data does not need to be transferred via host while moving from one DDR bank to another.
+Some of the recent Alveo cards support direct Memory to Memory (M2M) data transfer on the card, improving the data transfer performance as data does not need to be transferred via host while moving from one DDR bank to another.

 Example scenario